CesiumGS/cesium-webpack-example/TUTORIAL.md

   }
 }
 ```
-3. Run `npm start` and open [http://localhost:8080/](http://localhost:8080/) in a web browser.
+3. Run `npm start` and open http://localhost:8080/ in a web browser.
-4. You should now see the text "Hello World!" on the page.
+4. Ensure that you see Hello World!

 ![South San Francisco](./screenshots/hw.png)

 ## Add CesiumJS to a webpack app

 CesiumJS is a large and complex library.
-In additional to JavaScript modules, it includes static assets such as CSS, image, and json files.
-It also includes web worker files to perform intensive calculations in separate threads.
+In additional to JavaScript modules, it also includes static assets such as CSS, image, and json files.
+It includes web worker files to perform intensive calculations in separate threads.
 Unlike traditional npm modules, CesiumJS does not define an entry point because of the diverse ways in which the library is used.
 We’ll need to configure some additional options to use it with webpack.

 First, define where CesiumJS is.
 This tutorial uses the source code, so webpack can include individual models and trace the dependencies.
 Alternatively, you can use the built (minified or unminified) version of CesiumJS.
-However, the modules are already combined and optimized in the built version, which gives us less flexibility.
+However, the modules are already combined and optimized, which gives us less flexibility.

 ## Install CesiumJS
 1. Install the [Cesium](https://www.npmjs.com/package/cesium) module from npm using the command `npm install --save-dev cesium`.
-Install the [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) module from npm using the command `npm install copy-webpack-plugin --save-dev`.
+Install the [CopyWebpackPluigin](https://webpack.js.org/plugins/copy-webpack-plugin/) module from npm using the command `npm install copy-webpack-plugin --save-dev`.
-2. Update `sourcePrefix` to tell CesiumJS that the version of AMD that webpack uses to evaluate `require` statements is not compliant with the standard `toUrl` function.
-Then, add a `cesium` alias so we can reference it in our app code.
-After adding these changes, `webpack.config.js` should look like:
+2. Update `sourcePrefix` to tell CesiumJS that the version of AMD webpack uses to evaluate `require` statements is not compliant with the standard `toUrl` function.
+In addition, add a `cesium` alias so we can reference it in our app code.
+After adding these changes, `webpack.config.js` should look like
 ```
 // The path to the CesiumJS source code const cesiumSource = 'node_modules/cesium/Source';